 “Don’t grieve the Holy Spirit of God by whom you were sealed for the day of redemption.”
 What’s the context, here?
 How do you grieve the Holy Spirit?
 When you crush someone with your words.

 When you are sarcastic, when you blow up, when you spew, when you leak.
 An unwholesome word here, literally, the word is a rotten word.
-It’s a picture of coming home from vacation and forgetting that you left the milk in there for four weeks and then you open it up and you smell it and you’re almost ready to throw up.
-That’s this word.

 And you can’t allow, attitudes, sometimes I hear parents, “Well, it’s just what they said or it’s just an attitude.”
 You always discipline lovingly for attitudes first, because attitudes and words are what are in hearts and that’s what you…an altered heart, “Watch over your heart with all diligence, for out of it flow the issues of life.”